-IMPORTANT UPDATE 1-28-2022: Our paper is now finalized with this guest post from Nick Norwitz now fully updated.
+Note from Dave: this guest post from Nick Norwitz discusses our #LMHRpaper, which as of today, is now finalized.
 Thanks again to the many wonderful readers who contributed their efforts in our final edit.

 The final version of the Lean Mass Hyper-Responder (LMHR) paper was just released!